anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

 As previously mentioned we set up testing of parts of our code on Github actions.
 This runs whenever something is pushed to the repository.
-In addition to unit testing, where we mainly tested the `vit-pytorch` model outputs, we also implemented `flake8` for controlling `pep8` compliance and a mechanism to sort package imports in scripts.
+In addition to unit testing, where we mainly tested the `vit-pytorch` model outputs, we also implemented `flake8` for controlling `pep8` compliance and a mechanism to sort package imports in our scripts.
 As previously mentioned, code formatting can be very important when working in groups to ensure that understanding someone else's code is easy and remove potential mistakes with origin in misunderstanding code.
 It often happens that the Github action fails when checking for code compliance, and it is therefore often preferred to have an automatic code formatter.
 Another part of code formatting is ensuring that package imports is in a sensible order.
 Here we used `isort` which sorts packages in groups, where the packages that come with the original python installation, such as `os` and `sys` are in the first group, and third-party packages are in another group.
 Likewise, the packages are sorted alphabetically.

 We used `Docker` containers for most of our work.
 For example, for the training part, we had a Docker file that we set to automatically build on Google's `cloud build` whenever something was pushed to the repository.
 In this way, it was easy to change parts of the code in our editor, push the changes to the repository, wait for the Docker image to be built, and then set up training which pushed a trained model with weights etc. to its own storage bucket which is then pulled by the prediction API.